 Typical breakfast consists of muesli i.e. dried nuts, seeds, fruits, oats etc. mixed with milk powder (and/or chocolate powder) with warm water poured over.
 Typical lunch consists of oat biscuit with for example butter, cheese and sausages.
-Also dry fish, chocolate and various different types of biscuit.

-Typical dinner consists of dried food (most often from Real Turmat from Norway - http://drytech.no/).
+Also dried fish, chocolate and various different types of biscuit.
+Typical dinner consists of freeze dried food (most often from Real Turmat from Norway - http://drytech.no/, the very best in our opinion).

-The expedition timeframe
+The expedition time frame

 When choosing the correct time for a Greenland Crossing there are always certain things to consider.
-IMG has decided that the time period, April/May is in fact the most opportune time for the Greenland Crossing.
+IMG has decided that the time period, April/May is in fact the most opportune.